eBay Tips

 You still pay if:

-• International buyer: flat 3% of the total sale (private sellers pay one flat rate — not the tiered business schedule)
+• International buyer: a flat 3% of the total sale (not the tiered business rates)

 • Dispute fee: £16.80 per chargeback (inc. VAT)